altocodenl/tagaway/readme.md

 - Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)
-   - On double click, images fail to open in most cases
+   - On double click, pivs fail to open in most cases
-   - When opening thumbnail, big image is superimposed to the same piv (it's like a piv is opened on top of another)
+   - When opening thumbnail, big picture is superimposed to the same piv (it's like a piv is opened on top of another)
    - photo slider Error sound when pressing arrow keys to navigate gallery.
 This exact same problem https://stackoverflow.com/questions/57726300/safari-error-sound-when-pressing-arrow-keys-to-navigate-gallery#:~:text=1%20Answer&text=It%20seems%20that%20Safari%20browser,no%20input%20element%20in%20focus.

 - Refactor UI with unified terminology for pivs: Pics&Vids?